 Michel has 20 years of enterprise product management experience.
-The expertise she’s developed during her career is unique in that she’s focused on building and managing a portfolio of products in order to become the leader in a new market.
+The expertise she’s developed during her career is unique in that she’s focused on building and managing a portfolio of products in order to become the leader of a new market opportunity.

 Managing a portfolio of products has a unique set of challenges.
 Particularly, when it comes to developing product roadmaps, making resource allocation decisions, and managing teams.

 Michel’s approach to making key product decision takes into account the short and long-term goals of of the company.
 She uses a four quadrant framework to decide how to allocate resources: